 - Open & Approved: open bug/issue is approved by Test Lead or QA Engagement Manager to be synced to the client's Jira.

 - Open, label: "Fixed" added: Bug fix to verification.
 When the developer from client-side picks up an issue from Jira, implements a fix and submits it back to Testlio for verification.

 - Open, "Fixed" label removed: Bug fix rejected.
 Whenever a tester rejects the fix made by the developer and sends it back for debugging.

 - Closed, with a "Fixed" label: Fix verified.
 When Tester validates and approves the fix made by the developers.

 - Closed without "Fixed" label: Bug rejected.
-Client or QA Project Manager wishes to ignore this bug or close it without a fix.
+Client or QA Engagement Manager wishes to ignore this bug or close it without a fix.

 - Reopen: Fix rejected.
 When the issue is reproducible after closing it.

 What are the main objects we sync by default to Jira?

 By enabling the integration we sync by default issues: